🔍 공개 퀴즈 검색

 1. Using the conclusion as the premise; assuming what you're trying to prove ✓

-2. Expert testimony
+2. Expert testimony from professionals

-3. Strong logic
+3. Strong logical argument structure

-4. A type of evidence
+4. A type of evidence from research

 Why should arguments have multiple pieces of evidence?